-Where an animal is not a trained guide dog and it is not readily apparent to an average, informed person that the animal is a service animal, you may ask the person using the service animal for a letter from a doctor or nurse that says the animal is needed because of a disability.
+Where an animal is not a trained service animal and it is not readily apparent to an average, informed person that the animal is a service animal, you may ask the person using the service animal for a letter from a regulated health professional that says the animal is needed because of a disability.
 The letter need only explain that the animal is required because of a disability.
 The letter does not need to identify the disability, why the animal is needed or how it is used.